luminpdf/luminsign-docs/docs/intro.md

 # Bananasign Intro

-Bananasign provides a fully compliant digital signature flow, that can be integrated with your Web or mobile application in miniutes.
+Bananasign provides a fully compliant digital signature flow, that can be integrated with your Web or mobile application in minutes.
 Let's discover **Bananasign in less than 5 minutes**.
 Bananasign provides functionality for:

 * Send documents for signing via email
 * Legally-compliant digital signatures